 The Universe can open the door but you need to walk through it.
 Noticing the signs is one thing— acting on them is another.
 We have bodies for a reason: to act and do.
 This is one of the greatest blessings we have been given.
 Use your intellect, intuition and body to bring forth your vision, desire, or idea.
 The world needs your passion and action more than ever.

 The key to success is in letting go, releasing our grips and surrendering our need to figure everything out ourselves.
 They key is to turn our attention to what is working, to notice the synchronicities and not write them off as some happenstance.
 When we re-orient our focus to the signs, signals and synchronicities that abound, we will witness a new state of flow and co-creation with the Universe that is escorting us towards our better selves.

-To learn how to surrender to your own becoming, join us at our next transformational retreat called Lantern: Illuminating the Leader’s Journey on November 15-18th.
+Join us for Lantern, Plenty's transformational leadership retreat.
 Connect with the light within and the light of others to help you take the next steps on your unique path.